meghrajjare5273/IOITCybershield/README.md

 ---

 **Built with ❤️ by the CyberShield Club Team**
-_Empowering cybersecurity education, one attendance at a time._
+_Empowering cybersecurity education, one session at a time._